-Take a shower or bath before your test, but do not use sprays, oils, or gels on your hair.
-Do not wear makeup, fingernail polish, or fake nails, because some of the test equipment will be placed on your face and fingers.
+Take a shower or bath before your test, but don't use sprays, oils, or gels on your hair.
+Don't wear makeup, fingernail polish, or fake nails, because some of the test equipment will be placed on your face and fingers.

-If the sleep study will be done in a sleep lab, pack a small overnight bag with personal items, such as a toothbrush, comb, favorite pillows or blankets, or a book, to take along.
-You do not need to wear a hospital gown.
+If the sleep study will be done in a sleep lab, pack a small overnight bag with personal items, such as a toothbrush, a comb, favorite pillows or blankets, or a book, to take along.
+You don't need to wear a hospital gown.
 You can wear your normal nightclothes.

-Sleep studies are usually done by a trained sleep lab technician.
-The studies are usually scheduled for evening and night hours (10 p.m. to 6 a.m.) in a special sleep lab.
+Sleep studies are usually scheduled for evening and night hours (10 p.m. to 6 a.m.) in a special sleep lab.
 But if you usually sleep during the day, your test will be done during the hours you normally sleep.
-You will be in a private room, much like a hotel room.
-For portable sleep monitoring, you will use equipment at home that records information about you while you sleep.
+You'll be in a private room, much like a hotel room.
+For portable sleep monitoring, you'll use equipment at home that records information about you while you sleep.

-You will need to be at the sleep lab a few hours before the test so the technician can prepare you for the study.
-You will fill out a questionnaire about your sleep the night before.
+You'll need to be at the sleep lab a few hours before the test so the technician can prepare you for the study.
+You will fill out a form about your sleep the night before.
 You will also be asked to fill out another form after the study about your sleep during the study.